outreachy/website/README.md

 In this new shell, create a database user with the same name as your local computer's login name:

 ```
-createuser -DRS LOGIN_NAME
+createuser --interactive -DRS --pwprompt
 ```

+Pick a new password that is different from your computer's account password.
+This password will need to be passed on the shell prompt, so it will be stored in the shell command history in .bash_history.
+Therefore using your laptop's account password is not advised.

-Then create a database that your user has access to:
+Next, create a database that your user has access to:

 ```
 createdb -O LOGIN_NAME www_database